cdepage/zerodep/packages/can/can.iterate/README.md

 ## Install

 This utility is available from multiple @zerodep packages, enabling developers to select the most appropriately sized package (for both kb and capability) for different use cases.
 We believe one size does not fit all or most.
-See [@zerodep/utils](https://www.npmjs.com/package/@zerodep/utils) and [@zerodep/is](https://www.npmjs.com/package/@zerodep/is).
+See [@zerodep/app](https://www.npmjs.com/package/@zerodep/app), [@zerodep/utils](https://www.npmjs.com/package/@zerodep/utils) and [@zerodep/is](https://www.npmjs.com/package/@zerodep/is).

 ```
+// all @zerodep features, capabilities and utilities
+npm install @zerodep/app

 // entire set of @zerodep utilities
 npm install @zerodep/utils

-// all @zerodep "is" utilities
+// all @zerodep "can" utilities
-npm install @zerodep/is
+npm install @zerodep/can

-// only the is.iterable utility
+// only the can.iterate utility
-npm install @zerodep/is.iterable
+npm install @zerodep/can.iterate
 ```

 Of course, you may use `yarn`, `pnpm`, or the package manager of your choice.
 Only `npm` examples are shown for brevity.